-SCHOOL OF CREATIVE AND PERFORMING ARTS MUSI 427/527 - Professional Seminar in Music Performance Fall 2016 / Winter 2017
+UNIVERSITY OF SCHOOL OF CREATIVE AND PERFORMING ARTS CALGARY MUSI 427/527 - Professional Seminar in Music Performance Fall 2017 / Winter 2018

-Instructor Dr. Dean O'Brien Office CH F218 Email deanobrien@calgarypromusica.ca Office Hours By appointment Day(s),time(s) and Wednesdays, 4:00-5:50; Eckhardt-Gramatté Hall location of Class Rozsa Rehearsal Hall is alternate location if EG hall is busy.
+Instructor Dr. Dean O'Brien Office CH F218 Email dean.obrien@ucalgary.ca Office Hours By appointment (often Wednesday afternoon) Day(s), time(s) and Wednesdays, 4:00-5:50; Eckhardt-Gramatté Hall location of Class Rozsa Rehearsal Hall is alternate location if EG hall is busy.
 Out of class activities Class may on occasion be rescheduled to a different time to accommodate guest artists.
-Students will be informed well in advance and attendance not required if conflicting with other University courses, etc. Learning resources: required readings, textbooks and materials Prerequisites For 427: Music 323 or Music Performance 393, and admission to the Performance Route For 527: Music 427 or Music Performance 469, and admission to the Performance Route Supplementary fees Course description Practical experience in music performance in a team teaching master class format.
+Students will be informed well in advance & attendance not required if conflicting with other University courses, etc. Learning resources: required readings, textbooks and materials Prerequisites For 427: Music 323 or Music Performance 393, & admission to the Performance Route For 527: Music 427 or Music Performance 469, & admission to the Performance Route Supplementary fees Course description Practical experience in music performance in a team-teaching master class format.
 Course learning By the completion of this course, successful students will be able to: outcomes 1.
-Understand and follow UofC recital procedures.
+Understand and follow U of C recital procedures.
 2. Understand the process of writing program notes.
 3. Give constructive comments on peer student performances.
 4. Perform all or portions of their recital repertoire.
 Course schedule See Attached Assessment 1.
-Presentations & Assignments components • This class will include written assignments, readings and presentations.
-Assessment will be based on the quality and breadth of research, use of sources, insight into the topic, mode of delivery and overall preparation.
-2. 4-5 Performances - with a minimum of two performances during the fall term Performances should be of repertoire that is to be performed on year-end recitals.
+Presentations & Assignments components 211 resentations a resignments components This class will include written assignments, readings and presentations.
+Likely possibilities will be resumes, grants and mock auditions.
+Each will indicate the percentage of grade for the class.
+Assessment will be based on the quality and breadth of research, use of sources, insight into the topic, mode of delivery and overall preparation. preparation.
+2. 4-5 Performances - with a minimum of one performances during the fall term Performances should be of repertoire that is to be performed on year-end recitals.
 Non-recital material for the performer's instrument, including chamber music works, concert etudes, individual movements must be approved by instructor beforehand.
 The material should be at a third year Performance level of difficulty or higher.
 The performer is encouraged to provide an accompanist for accompanied works.
 Each performance will be marked on the level of achievement/preparedness (musical cogency, technical facility), improvement, and interaction with the instructor.
 The instructor or guest instructor must be provided with a score of the work.
 3. Program Notes